Mike-O-Pedia FAQs for Water Treatment Professionals

 To determine the best removal treatment the water must first be tested by a certified lab.

 Removal methods include Activated Alumina, Manganese Greensand Filtration, Distillation, and Reverse Osmosis.
 Urbans Aqua offers specialty products – Purolite’s FerrIX™ A33E and Graver’s Metsorb®.
-All products used for arsenic removal should be NSF or WQA Gold Seal Certified.
+All products used for arsenic removal should be WQA Gold Seal Certified.

 Before embarking on a treatment regiment, a full water analysis is necessary.
 Since Arsenic is anionic, you must test for competing anions.
 Both Purolite and Graver have a water profile work sheet that must be filled out, so they can better estimate bed life.
 Contact Urbans Aqua for equipment system design.